-You’d actually have to withdraw $31,250 from your 401(k) to cover your taxes and still get the income you need.
-After year six, you’d only have $12,500 left in your 401(k).
+You’d actually have to withdraw $28,200 from your 401(k) to cover your taxes and still get the income you need.
+After seven years, you’d only have $2,600 left in your 401(k).
 Your Roth IRA, on the other hand, would hold out until the end of year eight.

 This is a simple calculation, but it makes the point: Taxes will impact how long your nest egg will last.
-That makes a tax-free Roth IRA a must for a secure retirement.
+That makes a tax-free Roth IRA a key player in your retirement plan.

-While your 401(k) plan may offer a limited selection of mutual funds, you can choose any of the thousands of existing mutual funds for your Roth IRA.
-You can work with an investing pro you trust to help you weigh the pros and cons of different fund options.
+While your 401(k) plan might not have a lot of mutual funds to pick from, you can choose any of the thousands of existing mutual funds for your Roth IRA.
+How do you know which funds are right for your portfolio?
+Work with an investing pro you trust to help you weigh the pros and cons of different fund options.

 With thousands of funds to choose from, you can select good growth stock mutual funds to build what the investing experts call a “well-diversified portfolio” to grow your retirement nest egg.

-That might not sound like a big deal, but investing studies have shown that aside from increasing the amount you invest for retirement, selecting a balanced mix of funds has the largest impact on how much your retirement account will grow—up to 20% in a study by The ASPPA Journal.
-A Roth IRA gives you the freedom to choose the same balanced mix of mutual funds Dave uses for his retirement: 25% growth, 25% aggressive growth, 25% growth and income, and 25% international.
+That might sound like boring investment lingo, but aside from increasing the amount you invest for retirement, spreading out your investments by selecting a balanced mix of mutual funds is probably the best thing you can do with your retirement savings.
+A Roth IRA gives you the freedom to choose a balanced mix of mutual funds for retirement: 25% growth, 25% aggressive growth, 25% growth and income, and 25% international.